KAIST-NMAIL/DFMNET/README.md

 ### Sensor Placement
 The where and how these sensors are important issues in our research.
-We considered the complexity of joint motion, the correlation between the joint and muscles, and direction of the muscles fiber to decide the locations of the soft sensors.
-For example, the trivial one-DOF joints such as the elbow was measured only one soft sensor.
+We considered the complexity of joint motion, the correlation between the joint and muscles, and direction of the muscles fiber to decide the position and quantity of the soft sensors.
+For example, the trivial one-DOF joints such as the elbow ware measured only one soft sensor.
 However, the shoulder has more complex motions than the one-DOF joints, thus we attached multiple sensors around it.
 We indicate the locations of the sensors as below.
 ![LOC](figs/sensorLOC.png)
 *Source of the muscle image: http://www.teachpe.com/anatomy/muscles.php*